cristian04/kubecraft/README.md

 	You can start, stop and remove containers interacting with levers and buttons.
 Some Docker commands are also supported directly via Minecraft's chat window, which is displayed by pressing the `T` key (default) or `/` key.

+> A command always starts with a `/`.
+>
+> If you open the prompt using the `/` key, it will be prefilled with a `/` character, but if you open it with the `T` key, it will not be prefilled and you will have to type a `/` yourself before typing your docker command.
+>
+> example: `/docker run redis`.

 ## How it works

 The Minecraft client itself remains unmodified.
 All operations are done server side.